nextcloud/documentation/developer_manual/app/middleware.rst

   }

-To activate the middleware, you have to overwrite the parent MiddlewareDispatcher and wire your middleware into the DIContainer constructor:
+To activate the middleware, you have to overwrite the :php:class:`OCA\\AppFramework\\Middleware\\MiddlewareDispatcher`: in the DIContainer constructor:

 .. note:: If you ship your own middleware, be sure to also enable the existing ones if you overwrite the MiddlewareDispatcher in the Dependency Injection Container!